 Michael attended Ithaca College (B.Mus.Ed.) and Queens College (M.S.) and has studied piano performance with Walt Multer and Mary Ann Covert.
 Michael taught in the New York State public school system, and has been the Director of Music Ministry at the Smithtown United Methodist Church of Smithtown, NY and the First Presbyterian Church of Port Jefferson, NY.

 Michael is also active in advocating for the transgender community.
-“It is my fervent wish to spread knowledge and understanding of the transgender community through my music, my public speaking, and by simply being present in the lives of the people surrounding me.”
+“It is my fervent wish to spread knowledge and understanding of the transgender community through guest speaking and by simply being present in the lives of musicians and artists surrounding me.”

 If you would like to follow Michael’s choral projects, premieres, and regional events, visit MBQStudio.com

 , scroll to the bottom of the page, and sign up for his monthly newsletter.